ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 `Geo_Auth_Rec .
 Feature VARCHAR(50) null`

+## Geographic Feature

-**Geographic Feature:** Features include named entities such as parks, preserves, refuges, and other delineated geo-political features.
+ Features include named entities such as parks, preserves, refuges, and other delineated geo-political features.
 Feature may also be used to describe recognized [sub-groups of islands](#island_group).
 Many administrative units included in Feature